-- A completed climate hazard assessment which considers all of the city's climate hazards using a robust and transparent methodology, such as C40's Climate Risk & Adaptation Framework & Taxonomy (CRAFT) or other similar toolkits;21 - Specific assessments of the individual relevant hazards (e.g. city-wide flood risk assessments); - A dataset from climate risk assessments required by the national government or other tiers of government, or undertaken at the national level and down-scaled to the city context;
+• A completed climate hazard assessment which considers all of the city's current and future climate hazards using a robust and transparent methodology, such as C40's Climate Risk Assessment Guidance document or other similar toolkits;

-• Integrated climate risk assessment documentation that covers hazard assessment, undertaken by local government institutions or third-party institutions (e.g. academic or research institution; non-governmental bodies), and validated by the city government.
+• A dataset from climate risk assessments required by the national government or other tiers of government, or undertaken at the national level and down-scaled to the city context.

+- The assessment of projected hazards goes beyond 2050 to inform long-range planning; - Updates to the hazard assessment are scheduled in order to take account of emerging scientific evidence;

+• The assessment includes a high-emissions scenario (e.g. Representative concentration pathways peaking at 8.5 by 2100).

-2.5.2 Impact assessment
+2.5.2 Climate hazard impact assessment

-Impact assessments look at the potential impacts of extreme events on relevant systems and sectors (e.g. urban planning, food, information and communications technology, transport, energy, water, waste).
-The plan should consider the vulnerability and capacity of systems to adapt in the face of hazards, as well as the potential impact (e.g. number of people affected, cost of damage, days of service lost).
-Hazards experienced today and projections through to at least 2050 should be included.
+Climate hazard impact assessments look at the potential impacts of extreme events on people, assets and services.
+The assessment should consider 1) vulnerable groups within the population, relevant systems and sectors (e.g transport, energy, water, waste etc.); 2) the capacity of the population and systems to adapt in the face of hazards, as well as 3.) the potential impact on people and systems (e.g. number of people affected, cost of damage, days of service lost).